-Kids who participate in science activities outside of the classroom are more likely to be comfortable with science.
+Kids participating in science activities outside the classroom are more likely to be comfortable with science.

-4-H aims to grow the next generation of inventors, entrepreneurs and problem-solvers by giving youth plenty of opportunities to try their hands at real world science.
-4-H Science, Technology, Engineering and Math (STEM) projects give families science enrichment opportunities and connects kids to Cornell's science outreach programs.
+4-H aims to grow the next generation of inventors, entrepreneurs, and problem-solvers by giving youth opportunities to try their hands at real-world science.
+4-H Science, Technology, Engineering, and Math (STEM) projects give families science enrichment opportunities and connects kids to Cornell's science outreach programs.

-Cornell Cooperative Extension of Oneida County is your resource for STEM curriculum such as; Entomology, Robotics, Computer, Woodworking, and Financial Champions.
-The curriculum is available to 4-H members, leaders, teachers and others involved in youth development.
-If you are interested in STEM curriculum simply call Lynette Kay at 315-736-3394 x 105.
+Cornell Cooperative Extension of Oneida County is your resource for STEM curricula such as Entomology, Robotics, Computer, Woodworking, and Financial Champions.
+The curriculum is available to 4-H members, leaders, teachers, and others involved in youth development.

 There are also many STEM activities available in PDF form.
 This collection of science activities is perfect for youth grades 3-6.
-The activities have been developed for afterschool, in-school, clubs and youth groups, camps and others wishing to explore science.
-Lessons are written to be "grab and go" for any leader or teacher.
+The activities have been developed for afterschool, in-school, clubs and youth groups, camps, and others wishing to explore science.
+Lessons are written as "grab and go" for any leader or teacher.
 There are activities in topics, such as: